TOTYsir/food-recognition-sure-2022/README.md

-# food-recognition-sure-2022
+# SURE 2022 - Computer Vision for Food Intake Monitoring
-Sheffield Undergraduate Research Experience (SURE) 2022 Project - Computer vision for food intake monitoring
+This is an implementation of Yue Wang's research project **Computer Vision for Food Intake Monitoring**.